kf8a/metadata/Readme.md

-The KBS LTER Metadata System
+The KBS LTER Data Catalog System
 ===========================

-The metadata system used by the Kellogg Biological Station Long Term Ecological Research Program
+The program that powers the data catalog system used by the Kellogg Biological Station Long Term Ecological Research Program. http://lter.kbs.msu.edu/datatables

 Copyright @2010 Michigan State Trustees